Search Knowledge Base by Keyword

 The Accountable Plan is usually drafted as a business policy and later adopted through Corporate Minutes, if your underlying entity is a corporation, and the plan satisfies three basic IRS requirements: a business connection; substantiation; and return of excess amounts-

 The expense must have a business connection.
 Typically, expenses incurred by an employee while doing his or her job usually have a business connection.
-It might be a good idea to list some examples of such as home office, cell phone, internet, mileage and meals.
+It might be a good idea to list some examples of things such as home office, cell phone, internet, mileage and meals.
 Health insurance premiums should be paid by the business directly; however, some states might require premiums to certain state-sponsored plans to be paid individually.
 In this case, these would be reimbursed through an Accountable Plan.

 You could also list conditions and parameters for reimbursement.
 Must answer phone calls outside the office to claim a cell phone reimbursement.
 Or only mileage to and from client meetings, delivering product, running errands for supplies, etc. The more comprehensive the allowable business connections, the safer your plan will be.

-The employee must adequately account to the business for expenses within a reasonable time.
+The employee must adequately account for the business for expenses within a reasonable time.
 Adequate accounting means completing expense reports and providing the business with receipts, invoices, and other documentary evidence of the expenses.
 Using a separate credit card and requesting credit card statements is a great recordkeeping technique.

 There are special substantiation rules for meals, business gifts and anything considered “listed property.”
-We can help you these situations if necessary.
+We can help you with these situations if necessary.